 How to Get to Anaga Rural Park

-Getting to the park via car is perhaps the easiest way to access the park, especially as it gives you the freedom to stop off at some of the many gorgeous viewpoints that you’ll undoubtedly encounter on your trip.
+Getting to the park via car is perhaps the easiest way to visit Anaga Rural Park, especially as it gives you the freedom to stop off at some of the many gorgeous viewpoints that you’ll undoubtedly encounter on your trip.
 The major drawback to driving is that parking can prove challenging, especially in the middle of the day.

 Public buses are definitely an option, though they do require some planning and have some limitations in terms of their routes and timetables.

 Below I’ll go through the different options of getting to Anaga.

 The best places to get buses from are Santa Cruz (Tenerife’s capital) and San Cristóbal de La Laguna (Tenerife’s second largest city).
 You can view bus timetables and prices here.

 If you are travelling from southern Tenerife, you may wish to make your visit to one of these cities on the same day as your visit to Anaga in order to break up your journey.

 The main drawback with taking a public bus is that you are limited in where in the park you can visit.
 If you take the bus from Santa Cruz, unless you get a bus to San Cristóbal de La Laguna and then onwards, you can only visit one side of Anaga, and vice versa if you get a bus from San Cristóbal de La Laguna.